JamesLavin/HtmlsToPdf/README.markdown

 ## LEGAL DISCLAIMER

 Please use at your own risk.
-I do not guarantee anything about this program.
+I guarantee nothing about this program.